Fact-checked

 Nicotinoyl γ-aminobutyric acid

-It is used in a state of anxiety, phobia, severe irritability.
+It is used for anxiety, phobia, and severe irritability.

 Pyritinol

-It is prescribed for shallow depression with lethargy, adynamia, neurosis-like disorders.
+Prescribed for mild depression with inhibition, adynamia, and neurosis-like disorders.

 The average daily dosage is from 200 to 600 mg.

-Spice intoxication is often accompanied by an increase in the level of calcium in the cells, which justifies the use of calcium channel blockers.
-A typical representative of such medicines is Nifedipine.
-Despite the relative safety of this medication, when using it, one must be wary of a sharp decrease in blood pressure.
-In addition, such drugs are not used simultaneously with β-blockers due to the risk of developing bradyarrhythmia and acute cardiac failure.
+Spice intoxication is often accompanied by an increase in the level of calcium in cells, which justifies the use of calcium channel blockers.
+A typical representative of such medications is Nifedipine.
+Despite the relative safety of this drug, when using it, one should be wary of a sharp decrease in blood pressure.
+In addition, such drugs are not used simultaneously with beta-blockers due to the risk of developing bradyarrhythmia and acute cardiac insufficiency.

-In case of spice poisoning, it is possible to prescribe antidepressants:
+In case of spice poisoning, antidepressants may be prescribed:

 Amitriptyline